 The Knipex hog ring pliers are different from the ordinary hog ring pliers.
 They have long-nose jaws, unlike the regular hog ring pliers that have stubby jaws.
 The needle nose jaws make the Knipex hog ring tool excellent for installing C rings in tight spaces.
 You can use them to upgrade upholstery in your car, build pet cages and traps, and any project that involves the use of hardware cloths.

-That being said, the Knipex pliers are well built, have a better finish and sturdy jaws, and are terrific for squeezing 16 gauge hog rings and lighter.
-They only struggle with heavier-gauge rings.
-You can use the pliers on light-duty projects such as upgrading your car upholstery, building traps and pet cages, sealing sausage casings, and any projects that involve the use of hardware cloths.
-They are the perfect hog ring tool for getting C rings to those tight spots where the stubby pliers cannot reach.
+That being said, the Knipex pliers are well built, have an immaculate finish, and sturdy jaws that are terrific for squeezing 16 gauge hog rings and lighter.
+The only struggle is with heavier-gauge rings.
+You can use these German-made needle nose hog ring pliers for various projects but they are best for light-duty applications such as upgrading your car upholstery, building traps and pet cages, sealing sausage casings, and any projects that involve the use of hardware cloths.
+They are the perfect pliers for installing hog rings in tight spots where the stubby pliers cannot reach.

 Frequently Asked Questions

-Regular pliers are good for a variety of projects but you cannot use them to crimp hog rings.
-If you try, the hog clip will come flying onto your face because the regular pliers do not have grooves on the jaws to hold the clip in place and keep it from snapping out.
-So, hog rings should only be crimped using hog ring pliers.
+Regular pliers are good for a variety of projects but are not good for crimping hog rings.
+If you try, the hog clip might come flying at your face because the regular pliers do not have grooves on the jaws to hold the clip in place and keep it from snapping out.
+So, the safest way to crimp hog rings is using hog ring pliers.

 One of the things you can do with hog ring pliers is to attach hog rings to chain link fence to secure it to a tension wire.
 You can also use the rings to weave together two pieces of chain link mesh.
 It is a very simple exercise.
 Simply open the jaws of the hog ring pliers and stick the hog ring clip inside the grooves of the jaws with the open side facing outside.
 If your pliers are not spring-loaded, squeeze the handles lightly to keep the clip from falling.
 Then put the clip around the chain-link wire and press the handles of the pliers hard to bend the open clip.
 Press until both ends of the hog ring overlap to make a tight ring.
 Use as many hog rings as you need to secure the fence properly.